crossplane/crossplane/docs/stacks-guide-aws.md

 Once we have the network configuration set up, we also need to tell Crossplane how to satisfy WordPress's claims for a database and a Kubernetes cluster, using AWS resources.
-The following resource classes allow the EKSCluster and RDSInstance claims to be satisfied, using the network configuration we created in the previous step:
+[Resource classes][resource-classes-docs] serve as templates for the new claims we make.
+The following resource classes allow the claims for the database and Kubernetes cluster to be satisfied with the network configuration we just set up:

 ```bash
 # build resource classes yaml, by using the configured network resources